 Ellis’ only hope was to land a big shot to get Frazier’s respect and force him to slow the pace, and at the start of the fourth he let go with a series of rights but the punches did no damage.
 With awesome efficiency Joe cut the distance and battered Ellis from one side of the ring to the other.
 Still hurting from the punishment he’d absorbed in the previous round, Ellis could not keep Frazier at bay, could not check his momentum, while the bigger man with the heavier artillery could not miss.

 A series of thudding blows put Ellis down near his own corner and all were surprised when he beat the count; in less than five minutes he had taken a frightful beating.
 Game to the end, he stood his ground but was dropped a second time just before the bell, a massive hook catching him flush on the jaw and putting him flat on his back.

-Somehow he got to his feet again and to his corner where trainer Angelo Dundee asked him if he was all right.
+Somehow he got to his feet again and then to his corner where trainer Angelo Dundee asked him if he was all right.
 “I’m fine,” said Ellis, sensing Dundee’s concern and attempting to reassure him.
 “I’m okay.
 I was only down once.”

 Hearing that, Dundee summoned the referee and brought matters to a halt.

 Ring magazine formally recognized Frazier as the world’s heavyweight champion a few weeks after.
 And eight months later, “The People’s Champion,” Muhammad Ali, finally returned to the ring, scoring a TKO win over Quarry.
 Two undefeated heavyweights with legit claims to the title begged the question: who was the real champ?
 There was only one way to find out. — Michael Carbert